Additive posets, CW-complexes, and graphs: Geometric realization of additive posets

-Consider next the $\Z/2\Z$-vector space $H=H_n(X; \Z/2\Z)$.
+Consider an $n$-dimensional CW-complex~$X$.
+In Section~\ref{CW-complexes} we used inclusions of $n$-cycles to define a partial order in $H=H_n(X; \Z/2\Z)$.
+Here we compute this order in cohomological terms.
 Using the standard evaluation of cohomology classes on homology classes, we identify $H^n(X; \Z/2\Z)$ with $H^*=\Hom(H, \Z/2\Z)$.
-Note that $\cap_{s\in S_X} \Ker s=0$.
-Indeed, any nonzero $a\in H$ is represented by a non-empty cellular $n$-cycle $E$ in~$X$, and then $ X_e(a)=1$ for all $e\in E$.
+Each (open) $n$-cell $e $ of~$X$ gives rise to a homotopy class of maps $s_e:X \to S^n$ obtained by collapsing $X \setminus e$ to a point and identifying the resulting quotient space of~$X$ with the $n$-sphere $S^n$ via a homeomorphism.
+Set where $z $ is the non-zero element of $ H^n(S^n; \Z/2\Z) =\Z/2\Z$.
+We let $ S_X \subset H^*$ be the set of all vectors in $H^*$ associated in this way with the $n$-cells of~$X$.
+Note that different $n$-cells of~$X$ may give rise to the same vector and that $\cap_{s\in S_X} \Ker s=0$.
+Indeed, any non-zero $h\in H$ is represented by a non-empty cellular $n$-cycle $E$ in~$X$, and then $ X_e(h)=1$ for all $e\in E$.
 By Theorem~\ref{presd}, the set $ S_X$ determines a partial order in~$H$ turning~$H$ into an additive poset.
-It follows from the definitions that this partial order in~$H$ coincides with the partial order defined in Section~\ref{CW-complexes} via inclusions of $n$-cycles.
+It follows from the definitions that this partial order in~$H$ coincides with the partial order defined in Section~\ref{CW-complexes}.